FrankRogalski/Physics-Engine/readme.md

 * Sub
   * Subtracts one Vector from anther one
 * Multiply
-  * Multiplies two vectors
+  * Multiplies two main.vectors
 * Div
   * Divides one vector with another
 * Distance
-  * Calculates the euclidean distance between two vectors
+  * Calculates the euclidean distance between two main.vectors
 * Normalize
   * Sets the magnitude of a vector to 1
 * GetMag